Student Expectations

 Rhodes College is committed to ensuring a safe learning environment that supports the dignity of all members of the Rhodes community.
 Rhodes does not discriminate on the basis of sex in any of its education or employment programs and activities.
 Rhodes will not tolerate any form of sexual harassment, including sexual assault, dating violence, domestic violence, or stalking.

-This Title IX Policy (the “Policy”) is intended to ensure that all members of the Rhodes community involved in a Title IX case receive appropriate support and fair treatment and that allegations of sexual harassment are handled promptly, thoroughly, and equitable.
+This Title IX Policy (the “Policy”) is intended to ensure that all members of the Rhodes community involved in a Title IX case receive appropriate support and fair treatment, and that allegations of sexual harassment are handled in a prompt, thorough and equitable manner.

-All Rhodes students and employees are expected to comply with this policy.
+All of Rhodes’ students and employees are expected to comply with this policy.
 Rhodes strongly encourages students to report instances of sexual harassment immediately.
-In addition, according to Rhodes’ Employee Handbook and Rhodes’ Mandatory Reporter Policy, employees are required to report such instances.
+Employees, including 2 faculty, are required to report such instances, pursuant to Rhodes’ Employee Handbook and Rhodes’ Mandatory Reporter Policy.

 Rhodes will review, evaluate, and make any revisions or amendments to this Policy on an ongoing and as-needed basis.